Paul Boniface Akaabre

 Research

-Dr. Akaabre's research focuses on the broad spectrum of housing development, finance and justice, and how the current planning system and practices shape socioeconomic and spatial injustice in cities.
-Specific areas of interest and specialization include municipal finance and development; housing development and financing models; housing affordability, financialization and market dynamics; housing inclusion and exclusion (search and discrimination); gentrification, displacement, ghettoization and homelessness; decolonization and redevelopment of aging, unjust and racialized communities (neighbourhoods renewal/revitalization); cities and spatial justice (socioeconomic and spatial justice — procedural and distributive); urban livelihood, poverty and food security; climate change, migration and cities; healthy and equitable cities; inclusive and equitable development; urban land use, land governance and property rights (Indigenous land rights and reconciliation-based planning, UNDRIP implementation); community engagement and partnership-based planning; and project planning and implementation management (appraisal, design, execution, monitoring and evaluation), among others.
-His work is undertaken in North America and Sub-Saharan Africa and employs varied methodologies (qualitative, quantitative- field experiments, and mixed methods).
-Dr. Akaabre at al. work on the progressiveness of Canadian property taxation which found that Vancouver and Toronto exhibit a particularly weak relationship between income tax and property values, partly due to an inflow of overseas wealth in the housing market (published in the Canadian Tax Journal), has received wide media coverage.
-You can watch coverage of this study on CTV news.
-Currently, Dr. Akaabre is auditing housing discrimination in Canada and exploring models for redevelopment of aging and underutilized houses and buildings in cities of Ghana and Canada.
+Dr. Akaabre's research focuses on the broad spectrum of housing development, finance, and justice, and how the current planning system and practices shape socioeconomic and spatial injustices in cities.
+Specific areas of interest and expertise include municipal finance and development; housing development and financing models; housing affordability, financialization, and market dynamics; housing inclusion and exclusion (search and discrimination); gentrification, displacement, ghettoization, and homelessness; decolonization and redevelopment of aging, unjust, and racialized communities (neighborhoods renewal/revitalization); cities and spatial justice (socioeconomic and spatial justice — both procedural and distributive); urban livelihoods, poverty, and food security; climate change, migration, and cities; healthy and equitable cities; inclusive and equitable development; urban land use, land governance, and property rights (including Indigenous land rights, reconciliation-based planning, and UNDRIP implementation); community engagement and partnership-based planning; and project planning and implementation management (appraisal, design, execution, monitoring, and evaluation), among other topics.
+His work is undertaken in North America and Sub-Saharan Africa and employs various methodologies (qualitative, quantitative-- field experiments, and mixed methods).
+Dr. Akaabre et al.’s work on the progressiveness of Canadian property taxation, which found that Vancouver and Toronto exhibit a particularly weak relationship between income tax and property values—partly due to influx of overseas wealth into the housing market (published in the National Tax Journal)—has received wide media coverage.
+Coverage of this study can be found on Global News.
+Currently, Dr. Akaabre is auditing housing discrimination in Canada and exploring models for redevelopment of aging and underutilized buildings (houses) in cities of Ghana and Canada, as well as how smart city innovations (technologies) can be designed and/or integrated into urban planning to address, rather than reinforce, spatial injustice.

 Courses